 Earlier in the day, we’d stopped in Helena to fill up the gas tank.
 We wouldn’t see another gas station for a bit.
 The wind in Helena is so fierce we had to walk with our torsos bent against the gale.
 The locals weren’t daunted.
 They looked to be strong, sturdy, resilient types.
 When I paid the cashier, I asked about the gale force winds.

 “Honey, this is Helena.
 It’s always windy here!”
 She was a stout woman, no more than four feet and change.
 I imagine Helena’s winds stunt growth, giving rise to a people of short stature, like the stunted scrub pines we’d seen on the highest peaks in Yellowstone.
-I see a culture of deeply rooted people forced to hunker down, their growth curbed by the wind.
+I see a culture of deeply rooted people forced to hunker down, their height curbed by the wind.

 Once we got back on the road and had traveled a while, I touched Dave’s shoulder.